LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

 * perform a balance transfer between two accounts if the corresponding entry in the `operations` table does not have its `processed` column set to `true`;
-* save a concert ticket if the seat is not taken in the venue;
+* save a concert ticket if the seat is not already taken in the venue;
 * book an airplane ticket if the cargo is under the weight limit.

 In these examples, we would want to properly isolate transactions so that a balance transfer isn't processed twice, or so that two